JadAlWazzan/JadAlWazzan/README.md

 - 👋 Hi, I’m @JadAlWazzan
-- 👀 I’m interested in Data Analysis and programming
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on my protfolio and looking for internships
-- 💞️ I’m looking to collaborate on Data Analysis projects
+- 💞️ I’m looking to collaborate on software engineering projects
 - 📫 You can reach me by email on Wazzanjad@hotmail.com

 <!---